kibo-project/Kibo-Wiki/README.md

 # 📚 Kibo App

-Kibo allows users to pay any traditional bank transfer QR (fiat) using cryptocurrencies like USDT, through a P2P network of partners who act as a bridge between the crypto world and the banking system.
+Kibo allows users to pay any traditional bank transfer QR (fiat) using cryptocurrencies like USDT, through a P2P network of aliados who act as a bridge between the crypto world and the banking system.

 ## 📋 **Documentation Index**